 Social Enterprise Places are areas where social enterprise activity is thriving.
 From quarters, towns, cities and zones – areas around the UK are declaring themselves as social enterprise places committed to investing in the sector.

-There are now 33 registered Places in the UK
+There are now nearly 40 Social Enterprise Places in the UK:

 How does my area apply to become a Social Enterprise Place?

 Any area can apply for recognition, but you to be a Social Enterprise Place it must have significant social enterprise activity and established a Social Enterprise Place stakeholder group.
 The group is a collection of individuals and representatives of organisations who come together to represent their area.

 There is no set model for the steering group – it can be formed and organised in a way that works best for your area.
 Some Places may have existing networks in place, whereas others may be formed especially for the Social Enterprise Places programme.